 Learning how to communicate with hearing loss is challenging.
-And with the pandemic triggering feelings of stress and anxiety, many people with a hearing loss are feeling more isolated than ever before.
+With the pandemic triggering feelings of stress and anxiety; many people with a hearing loss are feeling more isolated than ever before.

-The coronavirus and hearing loss has felt like a lot to manage for many living with the symptoms, especially for those who are new to it.
-From essential face masks to online learning and social distancing, the impact has been detrimental for many…
+Managing coronavirus alongside hearing loss has been a huge challenge for many, especially for those who are new to it.
+From essential face masks to online learning and social distancing, the impact has been detrimental for many.

 The impact on students